 4. Project Approval

 The project proposal for either 402 or 403 is written during BIOEN 401, Spring Quarter of the junior year.
 The student and advisor (and co-advisor, if applicable) all sign off on the proposal.
-Proposals are reviewed by the Student Affairs Committee in the summer.
-BIOEN 402 proposals will be evaluated for design content.
+Proposals are reviewed by the BIOEN 401 teaching team to ensure compliance with required criteria.
+BIOEN 402 proposals will be evaluated for design content and application of mathematics to solve engineering problems.
 BIOEN 403 proposals will be evaluated for engineering outcomes.
 See the criteria for design and engineering research.

 5. Policies applying to 402 and 403 (the independent study courses)